Santorini: Minoan Akrotiri

+The island was the site of one of the largest volcanic eruptions in recorded history: the Minoan eruption, sometimes called the Thera eruption, which occurred about 3,600 years ago at the height of the Minoan civilization.
+The eruption left a large caldera surrounded by volcanic ash deposits hundreds of metres deep.
+It has been suggested that the colossal Santorini volcanic eruption is the source of the legend of the lost civilisation of Atlantis.
+The eruption lasted for weeks and caused massive tsunami waves.

+The region first became volcanically active around 3–4 million years ago, though volcanism on Thera began around 2 million years ago with the extrusion of dacitic lavas from vents around Akrotiri.

-Excavations starting in 1967 at the Akrotiri site under the late Professor Spyridon Marinatos have made Thera the best-known Minoan site outside Crete, homeland of the culture.
-The island was not known as Thera at this time.
+Excavations starting in 1967 at the Akrotiri site under Spyridon Marinatos have made Thera (not known by this name at the time) the best-known Minoan site outside Crete, homeland of the culture.
 Only the southern tip of a large town has been uncovered, yet it has revealed complexes of multi-level buildings, streets, and squares with remains of walls standing as high as eight metres, all entombed in the solidified ash of the famous eruption of Thera.
-The site was not a palace-complex as found in Crete, but neither was it a conglomeration of merchants' warehousing, as its excellent masonry and fine wall-paintings show.
+The site was not a palace-complex as found in Crete nor was it a conglomeration of merchant warehousing.
+Its excellent masonry and fine wall-paintings reveal a complex community.
 A loom-workshop suggests organized textile weaving for export.
 This Bronze Age civilization thrived between 3000 and 2000 BC, reaching its peak in the period between 2000 and 1630 BC.